(Includes extracts courtesy of A.N.T.A. publications - Ranger Hope © 2017)

 six times the diameter of the rope used when hand operated.

 When power operated the sheaves should be 12 times the rope diameter.
 (Diameter in mm).

 Generally referred to as steel blocks and more often used for heavier applications on board a vessel.
 There should be a small plate affixed to the cheek of the block showing:

-Some typical wire rope blocks are shown in Fig 6.68.
+Some typical wire rope blocks are shown below.

 One special type of block that the mariner will come in contact with on occasions is the Snatch Block.
 This is a small strong steel block with hinged side.
 This permits the fall to be put over the sheave through an opening in the side, without reeving the end through.
 They are very handy as lead blocks when moving cargo, or gear around the decks.